Participate in CMU’s Transportation Club activities

 Traffic21 Women in Transportation Fellow

-This scholarship which provides support ranging from half tuition to full tuition will be awarded each year to an incoming female student who is entering either the Carnegie Mellon University (CMU) Heinz College MSPPM (Public Policy and Management) or MISM (Information Systems Management) degree programs.
-Female students who have demonstrated an interest and commitment to Intelligent Transportation Systems are eligible to apply for the fellowship.
+This scholarship which provides support ranging from half tuition to full tuition will be awarded each year to an incoming student who is entering either the Carnegie Mellon University (CMU) Heinz College MSPPM (Public Policy and Management) or MISM (Information Systems Management) degree programs.
+Students who have demonstrated an interest and commitment to Intelligent Transportation Systems are eligible to apply for the fellowship.
 The fellow’s work supports the Mobility21 University Transportation Center’s activities.

 Mobility21 Diversity in Transportation Fellow